astrochart/CHART/README.md

 Then click on the release that you would like; we chose 18.04.2 (Bionic) which is supported until April 2021.
 Save this somewhere that is easily accessible.

-Now that we have our OS system/interface, we can set up our GNU radio to start taking data.
+Now that we have our OS system/interface, we can set up our GNU radio and start taking data.

 ---
 ## Setting up GNU Radio
+(If you would like to see screen shots of this process, visit our 'software' tab on the CHART website.)</br>
 1. Plug the Raspberry Pi into your monitor.
 Plug in the RTL-SDR device into the Raspberry Pi.
 To install gnuradio on Ubuntu, open up your terminal and type in the following command:
-    sudo apt install gnuradio-dev gr-osmosdr librtlsdr-dev build-essential git cmake ipython
+   " sudo apt install gnuradio-dev gr-osmosdr librtlsdr-dev build-essential git cmake ipython "

-2. Next, open up your newly installed gnuradio by typing in this command in the terminal: gnuradio-companion
+2. Next, open up your newly installed gnuradio by typing in this command in the terminal:
+   " gnuradio-companion "

 3. After gnuradio opens, make a simple flow chart by locating the RTL-SDR Source block and QT GUI Sink block and connecting them together.
 I also modified my Variable box to a Value: 1M, but this is only a personal preference.